 You can add concurrency limits to steps either through Buildkite, or your

-pipeline.yml file, it will be available organization wide.
-These group labels are similar to agent meta-data, and are checked at job runtime to determine which jobs are allowed to run concurrently.
-Although they're created on individual steps, they represent concurrent access to shared resources and can be used by other pipelines.
+Concurrency groups are labels that group together Buildkite jobs when applying concurrency limits.
+When you add a group label to a step the label becomes available to all Pipelines in that organization.
+These group labels are checked at job runtime to determine which jobs are allowed to run in parallel.
+Although concurrency groups are created on individual steps, they represent concurrent access to shared resources and can be used by other pipelines.

 Concurrency groups guarantee that jobs will be run in the order that they were created in.
 Jobs inherit the creation time of their parent.
 Parents of jobs can be either a build or a pipeline upload job.
 As pipeline uploads add more jobs to the build after it has started, the jobs that they add will inherit the creation time of the pipeline upload rather than the build.